2020–21 New Year's North American winter storm: Central United States

 The unusual severity of the winter weather led to the closure of parts of Interstate 10 in Texas, which stranded dozens of travelers that had to seek shelter in two school gyms in Marfa.
+Interstate 20 also experienced 13 hour delays.
 The Big Bend National Park had to be closed, due to heavy snow of up to 2 ft deep.
 Two migrants died after being caught in the storm in western Texas.

 In Oklahoma, governor Kevin Stitt declared a state of emergency for 39 counties on December 31 due to the impending hazardous winter weather.
 The city of Oklahoma City recorded its highest daily snowfall record of about 4 in.
 In addition, ice accumulations caused major problems and thousands of power outages across the state, due to freezing rain accumulating on power lines and trees and weighing them down.

 Kansas City in Missouri saw its greatest snowfall total in months, recording up to 3.5 in across parts of the metro, which tied a record snowfall depth for the day of January 1, a record which was set in 1948 at the Kansas City International Airport.
 The Missouri Department of Transportation warned travelers to stay off the roadways due to the winter weather and ice.
 A jackknifed tractor-trailer resulted in the northbound lanes of Interstate 49 being closed early on January 1.
 A 38-year-old man was killed during the storm after being struck by another car when trying to warn residents about the icy roadways on January 1.